GeorgiShopov/virtual-assistants/README.md

 # virtual-assistants
-This folder is supposed to contain code for different virtual assistants (VAs) built with open source tools.
-Only base engine for testing purposes.
+This folder is supposed to contain code for different virtual assistants built with open source tools.
+The scope will be limited to base engine because of testing purposes.